RAF Polebrook: Current use

-With the end of military control, the remnants of RAF Polebrook were sold back to the Rothschild estate in 1967 and the St Ives Sand and Gravel company broke up all concrete apart from the ends of runways 02 and 32 during the next decade.
+With the end of military control, the remnants of RAF Polebrook were sold back to the Rothschild estate in 1967.
+During the next decade, the St Ives Sand and Gravel company broke up and removed all the concrete from the airfield's runways, taxiways and aprons; only the ends of runways 02 and 32 were not removed.

-Today, Polebrook airfield has few reminders of its wartime past and is almost unidentifiable from the air.
+Only a few reminders of Polebrook's wartime past are still identifiable.
 All of the wartime concreted areas have been removed with the exception of the deteriorating Thor missile launch pads from the early 1960s.
 A memorial was erected in early 1981 and some old buildings remain scattered around in the area being used for agricultural purposes.
 The large J-Type hangar still exists and the owners are very American friendly and very respectful of the hangar's place in history.